Horhik/Instagram2Fedi/Docs.md

 ## How to use
 You can use Instagram2Fedi via docker or just like a python script

+** Note: ** _Since somewhen it's seems not possible to fetch any data from instagram anonymously (maybe i'm wrong and there's a solution, I'll be very happy to know about it).
+Due that you unfortunately have to had an instagram accound and provide login and password to this script_
 ### With Docker 🐋

 Specify your variables in `./env.sh` and then run `./run.sh`